6.1 Introducing Gustar

 Actually, the way we use gustar in Spanish is quite distinct from the English equivalent.
 When we say Me gustan las galletas in Spanish, it translates directly as The cookies please me, not I like cookies.
 That's why we conjugate gustar as gustan for plural subjects like las galletas (the cookies), instead of gusto.
 This syntax puts the emphasis on the cookies being pleasing to me, rather than me actively liking the cookies.

 If this syntax strikes you as very unusual, it may help you to compare a verb that has a more direct English translation.
-Aburrir means to bore and works similarly to gustar.
+Aburrir means "to bore" and works similarly to gustar.

 So with that under our belt, let's come back to gustar, using similar sentences: